PACIO Transitions of Care Implementation Guide

 • Evidence: The National Transitions of Care Coalition (NTCC) emphasizes the importance of monitoring key metrics, such as readmission rates and patient satisfaction, to improve care transitions.
 (NTCC.
 Improving Transitions of Care: Findings and Considerations of the "Vision of the National Transitions of Care Coalition."
 2008.)

-By defining a standard of human and machine readable interoperable documentation for post-acute care transitions this IG facilitates focusing on these key aspects, healthcare providers to ensure smoother transitions, better patient outcomes, and reduced healthcare costs.
+By defining a standard of human- and machine-readable interoperable documentation for post-acute care transitions this IG enables healthcare providers to ensure smoother transitions, better patient outcomes, and reduced healthcare costs.

 Transitions of Care Document Structure